IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 -   **Facilitating Refactoring and Maintenance:** Regression tests act as a safety net when refactoring or maintaining your extension's code.
 They help ensure that modifications do not introduce regressions and allow for easier identification of issues during code changes.

--   **Supporting Collaboration:** Regression tests serve as a form of documentation and provide a shared understanding of the expected behavior of your extension.
+-   **Supporting Collaboration:** Regression tests serve as a form of documentation and provide a shared understanding of the expected behaviour of your extension.
 They facilitate collaboration among team members, allowing others to understand and validate the extension's functionality.

 -   **Streamlining Continuous Integration and Deployment:** By automating regression tests, you can seamlessly integrate them into your CI/CD pipeline.
 This ensures that any code changes are thoroughly tested and validated before deployment, reducing the risk of introducing bugs into production environments.

 Writing comprehensive regression tests for your PostgreSQL extension is an investment in quality

-# Output Files:
+# 7. Output Files:
 Build Output: The build output refers to the compiled and packaged artifacts that result from building your PostgreSQL extension.
 These artifacts include the shared libraries, SQL scripts, control files, and other files necessary for installing and using the extension.

 The build output serves several important roles in PostgreSQL extensions: